Get to Know Our Information Center Volunteers

 FRED AND SHARON

-Do you volunteer at any other locations?
+Do you volunteer anywhere else?

 Fred: Yes, I was an engineer for the Maine Narrow Gauge Railway for 25 years.
 I still volunteer there, just no longer an engineer.